yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 There are 3 kind of attributes:

 - **Identity Attribute**: the format is `identity.{attribute name}`.
 Ex: `identity.cloudLifecycleState`, `identity.type`, etc.
 - **Account Attribute**: the format is `{source name}.attribute.{attribute name}`.
-If the source name constains space, the source name must be put between quotes or double-quotes
+If the source name contains space, the source name must be put between quotes or double-quotes
 - **Entitlements**: the format is `{source name}.entitlement.{attribute name}`.
-If the source name constains space, the source name must be put between quotes or double-quotes
+If the source name contains space, the source name must be put between quotes or double-quotes

 ##### Attribute operators